ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 |                 | parallelBaseline                      | 3D parallel baseline grid                            | meter    |
 |                 | perpendicularBaseline                 | 3D perpendicular baseline grid                       | meter    |

-### Ionospheric Correction Layers
+### Ionospheric Correction Layer

 Although the ionospheric effects for C-band SAR are only about one-sixteenth of those at L-band, the measurement accuracy of Sentinel-1 C-band SAR data can still be degraded by long-wavelength ionospheric signals.
-Utilizing the [range-split spectrum methodology](https://doi.org/10.1109/TGRS.2019.2908494){target=_blank} available within ISCE2, ARIA-S1-GUNW products include ionospheric correction layers for both the reference and secondary input data.
+Utilizing the [range-split spectrum methodology](https://doi.org/10.1109/TGRS.2019.2908494){target=_blank} available within ISCE2, ARIA-S1-GUNW products include an ionospheric correction layer packaged as a differential field between the secondary and reference input data, which can be directly subtracted from the unwrappedPhase field.

 ### Solid Earth Tides Correction Layers